 New Caledonia was only reinscribed on the UN list through a UN General Assembly resolution in December 1986, after campaigning by members of the Pacific Islands Forum.
 The resolution came at the height of armed conflict during 1984–88 between the French armed forces and supporters and opponents of independence.
 Australia and New Zealand joined their island neighbours to support New Caledonia’s reinscription, fearful of the radicalisation of the Kanak independence movement and perceived Soviet advances in the region.

-In French Polynesia, the independence movement has sought the same sort of international recognition for decades.
+In French Polynesia, the independence movement has sought the same sort of recognition for decades.
 As leader of the Polynesian Liberation Front, Temaru first lobbied at the United Nations in 1978.
 He patiently sought support from Pacific governments throughout the 1980s and 1990s, gaining solidarity from the Pacific Conference of Churches and the Nuclear Free and Independent Pacific movement, but little action came from neighbouring Polynesian nations.

 In contrast, the independence movement in New Caledonia gained extensive support from the Melanesian Spearhead Group, which links the FLNKS and the governments of Vanuatu, Fiji, Solomon Islands and Papua New Guinea.

 Since reinscription in 1986, New Caledonia has been scrutinised by the UN Special Committee on Decolonisation every year.
 The governments of France and New Caledonia even invited the UN committee to hold its regional seminar in Noumea in 2010.
 Maohi nationalists are angry that the rights extended to New Caledonia under the 1998 Noumea Accord do not extend to other French dependencies in the region.
 Symbolically, Oscar Temaru was refused entry to the UN’s 2010 decolonisation seminar in New Caledonia’s capital.